Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/09. TDD/README.md

 - Area should return the area of a rectangle
 - Perimeter should return the perimeter of a rectangle
-- Users should return an array of users
-- Should take a user name and return that user
+- Should return the area of a circle with radius

 You'll start by writing failing tests for these methods.
 Then write functions that make the tests pass.